Categories

 The surface of Salar de Uyuni is extraordinarily flat, with average altitude variations within one meter over the entire area.
 This attribute makes the Salar an ideal object for calibrating the altimeters of Earth observation satellites.

 Apart from the vast white expanse of salt, Salar de Uyuni is also known for its extraordinarily rich reserves of lithium.
-It contains between 50% to 70% of the world’s lithium reserves, which is in the process of being extracted.
+It contains between 50% to 70% of the world’s lithium reserves, which are in the process of being extracted.

 Another remarkable feature of the Salar is its transformation during the rainy season (usually from December to April).
 When a thin layer of water collects on the surface, it turns into an enormous mirror, reflecting the sky so perfectly that it’s hard to tell where the sky ends and the Earth begins.
 This creates a surreal, dream-like landscape that’s a photographer’s dream.